nathanpuma/TankWars/README.md

-# Tank Game
+# Tank Wars

 ## Overview
-Tank Game is a fun and interactive game where players control tanks, navigate terrain, and engage in battles.
+Tank Wars is an interactive game where players control tanks, navigate terrain, and engage in battles.
 Each tank has health, fuel, fire mechanics, parachute status.

 ## Features
 - Multiple levels